The GED is one of the three High School Equivalency Tests available in the U.S. The other two alternatives are the HiSET and TASC exams.

 Studies have shown that visual learning is actually the highest effective way to deal with this problem.
 If you check out our GED prep videos, you’ll see that all topics are divided into smaller, manageable pieces, and this allows students to absorb the information far better.
 Every individual lesson also comes with a mini-quiz that has several practice questions.

 Research studies have clearly demonstrated that almost half of all students are actually visual learners.
 They prefer to learn through videos, diagrams, pictures, timelines, films, flowcharts, or demonstrations.
-They not only prefer learning this way, they also learn faster and better!
+They not only prefer learning this way, but they also learn faster and better!

 So as we know that such a large portion of students are actually learning better if they use visual learning methods, a better balance between traditional verbal and visual teaching methods is guaranteed to produce significantly better learning outcomes.
 This will benefit millions of students around the world.